unti1x/yii2-eveonline-sso/README.md

 ```

 ## Using API
-Since private CREST not released yet, the only available method is `validate`.
+Since private CREST not released yet, the only available method is `verify`.

 ## Links